programming4phone/redis.demo/README.md

 Run `mvn clean install` to build the project and run the supplied integration tests.
 The build artifacts will be stored in the `target/` directory.

+## Running the Spring Boot container
+Change to the source code directory and run `java -jar target/redis.demo-0.0.1-SNAPSHOT.jar`.